zulip/zulip/README.md

 destroy` and then `vagrant up` again to rebuild the environment and it will be much faster.

-If you weren't able to get vagrant up on your ubuntu machine because your machine could not find the Ubuntu Trusty, then just download vagrant from their website, and run sudo dpkg -i packagename.deb.
-This will give you a later version of vagrant which should help set up zulip VM on your machine.

 Once that finishes, you can run the development server as follows:

 ```
 vagrant ssh -- -L9991:localhost:9991